Tasty Recipes for the Home Cook

 Instructions

 2. Place onion rings in a small, shallow bowl.
-Add 1 1/2 cup milk or just enough to cover onion.
-Let stand for 15 – 20 minutes.
+Add 1 1/2 cups of milk, or just enough to cover the onion.
+Let stand for 15 to 20 minutes.
 Combine flour and Old Bay seasoning in a shallow container.
-Remove onion rings from milk and toss lightly in flour.
-Preheat about 1 inch of oil in a medium skillet on medium high heat.
-Fry onion until golden brown, about 5 minutes.
+Remove onion rings from the milk and toss lightly in flour.
+Preheat about 1 inch of oil in a medium skillet over medium-high heat.
+Fry the onion until golden brown, about 5 minutes.
 Place on paper towels to drain.

-3. Season shrimp with a pinch of salt and pepper.
-Preheat an 11-inch skillet on medium high heat.
-Melt 1 tbsp. butter.
-Add shrimp, cook until pink on the bottom, turning over after about 1 minute or so.
-Cook until pink the second side and opaque throughout.
-Remove from pan.
+3. Season the shrimp with a pinch of salt and pepper.
+Preheat an 11-inch skillet over medium-high heat.
+Melt 1 tablespoon of butter.
+Add the shrimp and cook until pink on the bottom, turning them over after about 1 minute.
+Cook until pink on the second side and opaque throughout.
+Remove from the pan.
 Cover loosely.

 4. Season steak with onion powder, garlic powder, 1/8 tsp. salt, and 1/8 tsp. pepper.
-Using the same 11-skillet on medium high heat, melt 1 tbsp. (or so) of butter.
-Place strips of steak, flat and without overlapping, in skillet.
+Using the same 11-inch skillet on medium-high heat, melt about 1 tbsp. of butter.
+Place strips of steak flat and without overlapping in the skillet.
 Sear for about 2 minutes.
 Turn over and cook the second side for 1 to 2 minutes.
-Remove from pan.
-Cover loosely then allow to rest while you prepare the remaining components.
+Remove from the pan.
+Cover loosely, then allow to rest while you prepare the remaining components.

-5. In a small pot on medium heat, melt 2 tbsp. butter.
+5. In a small pot over medium heat, melt 2 tablespoons of butter.
 Add garlic and cook for 2 minutes.
 Add chives and cook for 1 minute.
 Remove from heat.

-7. Cut steak into 1/2-inch cubes.
-Chop shrimp into chunks.
-Add steak and shrimp to potato gently pressing on the filling to adhere.
+7. Cut the steak into 1/2-inch cubes.
+Chop the shrimp into chunks.
+Add the steak and shrimp to the potato, gently pressing on the filling to help it adhere.
 Top with fried onion rings (chop up large pieces, optional).

-8. If meat filling has cooled, lightly cover potato in foil, then bake in a 375 degrees oven for 10 minutes or until meat is hot to the touch.
+8. If the meat filling has cooled, lightly cover the potato in foil, then bake it in a 375°F oven for 10 minutes or until the meat is hot to the touch.

 Notes:

 • Cold meat cooks unevenly.
-Leave steak out at room temperature for 20 minutes prior to use.
+Leave steak out at room temperature for 20 minutes before use.

-• You can microwave potato instead of oven bake to reduce cook time.
-Prick each potato with tines of fork several times.
-Place on a paper plate.
+• You can microwave the potato instead of baking it in an oven to reduce cooking time.
+Prick each potato with the tines of a fork several times.
+Place it on a paper plate.
 Microwave at full power for 5 minutes.
-Turn over potatoes and microwave for another 5 minutes.
-Done when a sharp pointed knife pierces easily through potatoes.
+Turn over the potatoes and microwave for another 5 minutes.
+They are done when a sharp, pointed knife pierces easily through them.
 Additional cooking time might be required depending on the size of the potatoes.

 Keywords:Surf and Turf, Baked Potato, Loaded Potato, Steak and Shrimp, Stuffed Potatoes